 The admissions authority is responsible for all decisions.
-The LA may assist with tasks such as ranking applications against the oversubscription criteria and will provide advice and support.
+The LA may assist with tasks such as ranking applications against the oversubscription criteria and will provide advice and support over matters including evidence of new addresses and whether the evidence submitted establishes an exceptional need to attend the school.